-AESTHETICS
+I. AESTHETICS

-Will a) l the Project: Have a substantial adverse effect on a scenic vista?
-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings and historic buildings within a State scenic highway? Ø c) Substantially degrade the existing visual character or quality of the site and its surroundings? Ø d) Create a new source of substantial light or glare that will adversely affect day or nighttime views in the area? e) Be adjacent to a designated Scenic Highway or within a State or County Scenic Corridor?
+Wil the Project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? $\checkmark$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings and historic buildings within a State scenic highway?
+V c) Substantially degrade the existing visual character or quality of the site and its surroundings?
+V d) Create a new source of substantial light or glare that will adversely affect day or nighttime views in the area?
+V e) Be adjacent to a designated Scenic Highway or within a State or County Scenic Corridor?
 V f) Be within a Design Review District, and if so, will it conflict with applicable General Plan or Zoning Ordinance provisions?
 V g) Visually intrude into an area having natural scenic qualities?
 V a) Will the project have a substantial adverse effect on a scenic vista?